 - The m4/3 cameras — While the Panasonic and lower-level Olympus cameras are mostly contrast-detect focus, these two companies pushed three things that were different into their mirrorless cameras compared to their compacts: (1) faster imaging frame rates for focus (now at least 120 fps and as fast as 240 fps); (2) faster lens focus motors; and (3) more sophisticated check-and-jump focus algorithms.
 Panasonic now also uses a lens characteristic table to determine where to move the focus based upon the blur the sensor sees.

 There's strong demand for mirrorless systems to have focus performance more like DSLRs than compact cameras, thus there's a lot of R&D tackling the problem.
 The m4/3 cameras were better than we were used to from contrast-based focus systems when they first appeared, and have gotten better with each subsequent generation.
-But they're no real match for the Nikon 1’s phase detect system in decent light, especially for tracking moving subjects.
+But most of them are no real match for the Nikon 1’s dedicated phase detect system in decent light, especially for tracking moving subjects.

-Where we stand today is here: almost all mirrorless cameras have focus performance somewhere between compacts and DSLRs, and the average is getting closer to DSLR-type performance.
-The Nikon 1 cameras are very close and maybe even equal to DSLR performance in good light, while a few cameras—the Canon EOS M3 comes to mind—are closer to the best compact cameras in focus performance.
+Where we stand today is here: almost all mirrorless cameras have focus performance somewhere between compacts and DSLRs, and the average is getting much closer to DSLR-type performance.
+The Nikon 1 cameras are very close and maybe even equal to DSLR performance in good light, while a few cameras—the older Canon EOS M3 comes to mind—are closer to the best compact cameras in focus performance.

 Overall, here's how I'd characterize focus performance for mirrorless cameras today:

-- Static subjects — Anywhere from good to superb.
-Even the contrast-based cameras are getting very good and fast on some cameras at focusing on static subjects.
+- Static subjects — Anywhere from very good to superb.
+Even the contrast-based cameras are getting very good and fast at focusing on static subjects.
 There's very little focus lag when you're in Single AF mode on any mirrorless camera.
 Worst performer: Canon EOS M3.
-Best performers: the Fujifilm X-T1, Olympus OM-D E-M1 Mark II, Panasonic GH4, and Sony A6xxx or A7 models.
+Best performers: the Fujifilm X-T2, Olympus OM-D E-M1 Mark II, Panasonic GH4, and Sony A6xxx or A7 models.